-- a covering memo to the SPPC, from the Dean/Director, indicating the date on which the course and curriculum changes have been approved by the faculty/college/school council, as appropriate; - a statement on the resource implications of the proposal (see SPPC Statement on Resource Implications: http://www.umanitoba.ca/governance/sites/governance/files/2021-10/SPPC%20Statement%20of%20Resource%20Implications.docx); - a summary sheet as described above in Section I;
+- a covering memo to the SPPC, from the Dean of the Faculty/College or the Director of the School, indicating the date on which the course and curriculum changes have been approved by the faculty/college/school council, as appropriate. - a statement on the resource implications of the proposal.
+Use the form: SPPC Statement on Resource Implications. - a summary sheet as described above in Section I.